grantholle/moviedb-promise/README.md

 #### Syntax guidelines

-- Use typescript
-- Withhold semi-colons
-- Use camelCase for methods
-- Use parenthesis where appropriate
-- Use spaces around operators
+- Use TypeScript
+- Run `npm run format` before submitting to let Prettier handle the formatting
 - Avoid code that is platform dependent

 #### Documentation guidelines